-Section 6.B.2: Florida Fire Prevention Code: The School agrees to use facilities that comply with the state minimum fire protection codes pursuant to Section 633.025, Florida Statutes, as adopted by the authority in whose jurisdiction the facility is located, including reference documents, applicable state and federal laws and rules.

-Section 6.B.3: Capacity of Facility: At no time will the enrollment exceed the number of students approved in this Charter, the School's Application (Appendix 1) or permitted by zoning capacity and all applicable laws and regulations.
+- Section 6.B.2: Florida Fire Prevention Code: The School agrees to use facilities that comply with the state minimum fire protection codes pursuant to Section 633.025, Florida Statutes, as adopted by the authority in whose jurisdiction the facility is located, including reference documents, applicable state and federal laws and rules. - Section 6.B.3: Capacity of Facility: At no time will the enrollment exceed the number of students approved in this Charter, the School's Application (Appendix 1) or permitted by zoning capacity and all applicable laws and regulations.
 The School shall not be entitled to monthly payments for students in excess of the School's enrollment capacity and the School facility's valid capacity as determined by the School's Certificate of Occupancy, Certificate of Use or Fire Permit (whichever is less).
 Payments may be withheld if the School's Certificate of Occupancy, Certificate of Use or Fire Permit has expired or has otherwise become invalid.
-In the event that the required county and/or municipality facility permits do not indicate a facility capacity, the School must submit a letter from the architect of record certifying the capacity of the facility.

-Section 6.C: Location: The School agrees to provide the Sponsor with documentation regarding the School's property interest (owner or lessor) in the property and facility where the School will operate.
+In the event that the required county and/or municipality facility permits do not indicate a facility capacity, the School must submit a letter from the architect of record certifying the capacity of the facility. - Section 6.C: Location: The School agrees to provide the Sponsor with documentation regarding the School's property interest (owner or lessor) in the property and facility where the School will operate.
 If the School does not own the property and facility, the School must show proof of a signed lease before the initial opening day of class.
 For leased properties, the School shall obtain from the landlord, and provide to the Sponsor, an affidavit indicating the method by which the landlord is complying with the requirements of Section 196.1983, Florida Statutes, regarding charter school exemption from ad valorem taxes.
-Lessor and Lessee shall provide the Sponsor with a disclosure affidavit in accordance with Section 286.23, Florida Statutes.

-Section 6.C.1: Temporary Facility: The School may only use a temporary facility when the facilities approved within this agreement are temporarily not suitable for student use under all applicable laws, ordinances, and codes of federal, state, and local governance.
-Approved use of a temporary facility for a period of more than sixty calendar (60) days will require the amendment of this Charter by the parties.

-Section 6.C.2: Relocation: The School shall notify the Sponsor no less than ninety (90) days prior to any relocation.
-Any such relocation must be mutually agreed upon by both parties through the amendment of this Charter.

-Section 6.C.3: Additional Campuses: The development by the School of additional campuses shall not be permitted under this Agreement.
-In the event that the School desires to construct and develop any additional campuses, the School shall be required to apply for and obtain a separate charter from Sponsor for each such new campus.

-Section 6.C.4: Shared Use of a Facility with Other Entities: The School shall disclose within ten (10) days to the Sponsor the identity of any entity with whom it will share the facility or space on a long term basis or share any temporary facility during the term of this Charter.
-Shared use of a facility by two or more charter Schools for more than 60 (sixty) calendar days shall require an amendment to the charter agreements of all co-located Schools.
+Lessor and Lessee shall provide the Sponsor with a disclosure affidavit in accordance with Section 286.23, Florida Statutes. - Section 6.C.1: Temporary Facility: The School may only use a temporary facility when the facilities approved within this agreement are temporarily not suitable for student use under all applicable laws, ordinances, and codes of federal, state, and local governance.
+Approved use of a temporary facility for a period of more than sixty calendar (60) calendar days will require the amendment of this Charter by the parties. - Section 6.C.2: Relocation: The School shall notify the Sponsor no less than ninety (90) calendar days prior to any relocation.
+Any such relocation must be mutually agreed upon by both parties through the amendment of this Charter. - Section 6.C.3: Additional Campuses: The development by the School of additional campuses shall not be permitted under this Agreement.
+In the event that the School desires to construct and develop any additional campuses, the School shall be required to apply for and obtain a separate charter from Sponsor for each such new campus. - Section 6.C.4: Shared Use of a Facility with Other Entities: The School shall disclose to the Sponsor the identity of any entity with whom it will share the facility or space or share any temporary facility during the term of this Charter.
+The School shall disclose the names of the co-located entities to the parents of all students enrolled in the school annually in writing and will place the names of the other entities on its state mandated website.